canonical/postgresql-k8s-operator/docs/how-to/data-migration/migrate-data-from-14-to-16.md

 # Migrate data from PostgreSQL 14 to 16

-# Migrate data from PostgreSQL 14 to 16

-There are two possible ways to migrate data from PostgreSQL 14 to 16 depending on how {ref}`roles` are managed:
+There are two possible ways to migrate data from PostgreSQL 14 to 16 depending on how roles are managed:

 **In case of admin roles management**, all database objects ownership are handled manually by the user.
 In this case, see the more general guide {ref}`migrate-data-via-pg-dump`.
 Note that you must set `extra-user-roles` to `charmed-admin` once a Juju relation is requested the new database.